kubevela/kubevela.github.io/docs/case-studies/gitops.md

 	}
 ```

-We want users to build the image and push it to the image registry after changing the code, so we need to integrate with a CI tool like GitHub Actions or Jenkins to do it.
-In this example, we use GitHub Actions to build the image.
-For the code and configuration file, please refer to [Example Repo](https://github.com/oam-dev/samples/tree/master/9.GitOps_Demo).
+ In this tutorial, we will setup a CI pipeline using GitHub Actions to build the image and push it to a registry.
+The code and configuration files are from the [Example Repo](https://github.com/oam-dev/samples/tree/master/9.GitOps_Demo).

-## Create the Git secret
+## Create Git Secret for KubeVela committing to Config Repo

-After the new image is pushed to the image registry, KubeVela will recognize the new image and update the `Application` file in the Git repository and cluster.
+After the new image is pushed to the image registry, KubeVela will be notified and update the `Application` file in the Git repository and cluster.
 Therefore, we need a secret with Git information for KubeVela to commit to the Git repository.
 Fill the following yaml files with your password and apply it to the cluster:

 ```yaml
 apiVersion: v1